seless-yuu/RepositoryHeatmap/README.md

 - Filtering by file pattern and file type
 - Standard command line options (supporting both short and long formats)

-## Recent Changes

-- Improved command line processing: Implemented POSIX-compliant option processing using the pflag library
-- Fixed the behavior of short options such as `-h` and `--help`
-- Improved help display for subcommands (analyze, visualize)

 ## Installation

 ### Download Binary